TheRealCodeVoyage/Web_Server_Administration_Labs/docs/Lab1.md

 - Create a new security group and configure inbound rules to allow SSH access (port 22) from your IP address.
 - Review the instance details and click "Launch."
 - Select an existing key pair or create a new one to access the instance securely via SSH (Download the key pair file to your local machine).
+- Only on Linux or MacOS **you must** Change the permissions of the key pair file to the appropriate permissions
 6. Launch the instance and wait for it to start.
 7. Once the instance is running, note down the public IP address.
-8. Change the permissions of the key pair file to the appropriate permissions
-9. Connect to the VM using SSH from your computer and run some basic Linux commands like: `ls`, `pwd`, `hostname`.
+8. Connect to the VM using SSH from your computer and run some basic Linux commands like: `ls`, `pwd`, `hostname`.